 Social media has become an extension of the web that focuses on people and their needs and wants.
-While traditional press releases have proven beneficial and will always be, social media has provided more ways to find content, share it, and broadcast it.
+While traditional press releases have proven beneficial, social media has provided more ways to find content, share it, and broadcast it.
 Therefore, a social media press release should ideally contain everything that a company needs to share their story in a way that benefits their brand while also being optimized to work digitally.

 How to write a social media news release

 Once a company understands how to do a traditional press release, they can create a press release that follows the recommended structure of a press release and appeals to their social media audiences.
 Ultimately, a well-written press release can affect how a company is perceived in its industry.